Denmark–Egypt relations: Political relations

 During the Egyptian Revolution of 2011, Minister for Foreign Affairs Lene Espersen strongly condemned the alleged Egyptian authorities' actions against the protests.
 Danish-Palestinian politician Naser Khader urged Mubarak to resign.
 Danish Foreign Ministry also warned against all travel to Egypt.

-Cooperation
+On 2 November 2025, during a diplomatic meeting for the opening of the Grand Egyptian Museum, the Danish foreign minister Lars Løkke Rasmussen gifted a Lego set of the Pyramids of Giza to the Egyptian foreign minister Badr Abdelatty.

+Economic relations

 In 1940s commercial exchanges between Denmark and Egypt amounted 7 million DKK.
 An agreement on Culture, Science and Education was signed on 29 October 1972.
 In 1970, Denmark assisted Egypt with 9.7 million DKK, for wheat and flour.

-Development assistance

 Egypt was from 1989 to 2008 a program country for Denmark.
 6 billion dollars were given for the support of the Egyptian projects, including a wind farm in Zafarana close to Ain Sukhna.

 High level visits

 In October 2008, Per Stig Møller visited Hosni Mubarak.
 Hosni Mubarak visited Denmark on 17 December 2009.
 A delegation from the Egyptian Education Committee visited Denmark in 2007.